TropicalSunshine/resources/docs/front-end/javascript.md

 # Javascript

-Javascript is a rich language that is continous evolving throught the different "ES*" version that is introduces every few years.
+Javascript is a rich language that is continously evolving iterating with each "ES" (ECMAScript) version that is introduced every few years.
 It deserves it's own section.
-The language which was once

 ### History
 - [How Web Apps Work: Javascript and the DOM](https://github.com/TropicalSunshine/resources.git)